Alfresco/docs-alfresco/content-services/6.0/admin/auth-sync.md

 An authentication subsystem provides the following functions:

 * Password-based authentication for web browsing, Microsoft SharePoint protocol, FTP, and WebDAV
+* CIFS file system authentication
 * Web browser, Microsoft SharePoint protocol, and WebDAV Single Sign-On (SSO)
 * User registry export (the automatic population of the user and authority database)

 The main benefits of the authentication subsystem are:

 * Subsystems for all supported authentication types are pre-wired and there is no need to edit template configuration.
 * There is no danger of compatibility issues between sub-components, as these have all been pre-selected.
+For example, your CIFS authenticator and authentication filter are guaranteed to be compatible with your authentication component.
 * Common parameters are shared and specified in a single place.
 There is no need to specify the same parameters to different components in multiple configuration files.
 * There is no need to edit the `web.xml` file.
 The `web.xml` file uses generic filters that call into the authentication subsystem.
 The `alfresco.war` file is a portable unit of deployment.
 * You can swap from one type of authentication to another by activating a different authentication subsystem.